Paul-Haimerl/BTtest/README.md

 [![R-CMD-check](https://github.com/Paul-Haimerl/BTtest/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Paul-Haimerl/BTtest/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-You are analyzing a panel data set and what to determine if the cross-sectional units share a linear trend as well as any $I(1)$ or
+You are analyzing a panel data set and want to determine if the cross-sectional units share a linear trend as well as any $I(1)$ or
 $I(0)$ dynamics?